 Suggested Tour: Jaipur Local City Tour Package By Car

 8. Amber Fort, Jaipur

-Fine example of Mughal-Rajputana architecture, Amber fort is one of the stunning gemstone of the Rajputana history.
+The fine example of Mughal-Rajputana architecture, Amber Fort is one of the stunning gemstones of the Rajputana history.
 Nested in the Aravalli ranges overlooking Lake Maota, it offers an insight into the life of the Kachwaha rulers.
-Artistic archways, mirror work, intricate carvings, symmetric paintings and cobbled pathways of the fort will leave you transfix.
-The star attractions of the fort are Diwan-e-Aaram, Diwan-e-Aam, Sheesh Mahal, Sukh Mandir, Sila Devi temple, Zanana Dyodhi and Bhool Bhulaiya.
-Take elephant ride to have a unique royal experience.
+Artistic archways, mirror work, intricate carvings, symmetric paintings and cobbled pathways of the fort will leave you transfixed.
+The star attractions of the fort are Diwan-e-Aaram, Diwan-e-Aam, Sheesh Mahal, Sukh Mandir, Sila Devi temple, Zanana Dyodhi, and Bhool Bhulaiya.
+Take an elephant ride to have a unique royal experience.

 Suggested Tour: Jaipur Day Tour Packages